For EmployersDec 24, 20258 min read

 Most platforms let workers upload whatever they want.
 A photo that might or might not be them.
 A resume that might be completely made up.

-Five way verification changes that.
-Government ID and NBI Clearances proves identity.
-Education, employment background verifications and skills assessments proves the job applicant has the right skills, experience and cultural fit that you need.
+Five-way verification changes that.
+Government ID and NBI clearance proves identity.
+Education verification, employment background checks, and skills assessments confirm the applicant has the right skills, experience, and cultural fit you need.

-You’re not guessing and above all you’re not doing all of these yourself.
+You’re not guessing.
+And you’re not doing all of this yourself.

 If you need the biggest talent pool and want complete control: OnlineJobs.ph.